digitalcr8tive/glitch-gear-redesign/shopify-theme/README.md

 4. Select the six collection blocks and optional collection logos.
 5. Select the real Featured Drops collection.
 6. Leave the countdown end date blank unless an active drop has a verified end date.
-7. Verify the shipping and returns wording against the current business policies.
+7. Assign four Shopify navigation menus to the footer columns.
-8. Assign four Shopify navigation menus to the footer columns.
+8. Add only Facebook, Instagram, X, and Etsy URLs.

-9. Add only Facebook, Instagram, X, and Etsy URLs.
+The four-item benefits strip beneath the campaign banner has been removed from the homepage template.

 The bundled banner is original artwork created for this project and contains no recognizable third-party characters or visible eyes.